DenysRudenko/Project-2/README.md

 The HTML checker showed a perfect result.

 [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used to check for any error within my css file.
-I have a couple of errors with setting a properties for margin in - 15px, and setting a font-weight with a property with px.I have a few warnings in css file though.
+I have a couple of errors with setting a property for margin in - 15px, and setting a font-weight with a property with px.I have a few warnings in the css file though.

 See the pictures below: